bradhowes/swift-grdb-tca/README.md

 GIthub but the comparison check is disabled -- the images generated with Xcode 16.0 Beta likely will not match those generated by the older Xcode used in the integration pipeline.

-## Schemas

-Currently, there are 5 schemas defined by the application -- two were from the fork.
-There are migrations from one to the next.
-The migrations to v3 and v4 are complex migrations:

-* v3 contains a new `sortableTitle` attribute on the Movie entity
-* v4 contains a new `Actor` entity and establishes many-to-many relationship between it and `Movie` entity
-* v5 contains the same models, but removes the `id` attribute that was populated with a UUID value

-There are defined migrations from one schema to the next.
-The migrations have tests that validate the migration behavior.
-This is one area that is not well documented in the current Swift Data documentation, and the migrations may not be optimal, but they do appear to do the right thing.

 ## Original README

 Below is the original contents of the "README" document found at the time of the fork.

 # Movie App with SwiftData and PointFree Composable Architecture

 This is a sample application that demonstrates the power of the PointFree Composable Architecture (TCA) in combination with Apple's SwiftData for data persistence.

 ## Table of Contents
 - [Introduction](#introduction)